ST10391450-1/PROG7312_ST10391450_Smart_X/README.md

 - **`Smart_X_UI`** — An Avalonia desktop application that connects to the API, manages sensors and attachments, and provides the monitoring dashboard.
 - **`Smart_X_Simulator.py`** — A Python script that simulates sensor telemetry and sends it to the API.

+- Start Application by downloading, extracting then running
+# dotnet RUN.cs#
+in terminal under appropriate directory

 ## Features

 - Register sensors using: